mindspore-ai/hub/mshub_res/assets/mindspore/2.5/videocomposer.md

 ## Main Features

-- [x] Conditional Video Generation including the following tasks:
+- ✔ Conditional Video Generation including the following tasks:
-    - [x] Motion transfer from a video to a single image (exp02)
+    - ✔ Motion transfer from a video to a single image (exp02)
-    - [x] Single sketch to videos with or without style guidance (exp03 and exp04)
+    - ✔ Single sketch to videos with or without style guidance (exp03 and exp04)
-    - [x] Depth to video with or without style guidance (exp5 and exp6)
+    - ✔ Depth to video with or without style guidance (exp5 and exp6)
-    - [x] Generate videos based on multiple conditions: depth maps, local image, masks, motion, and sketch
+    - ✔ Generate videos based on multiple conditions: depth maps, local image, masks, motion, and sketch
-- [x] Model Training (vanilla finetuning) supporting both Ascend 910 and Atlas 800T A2 machines
+- ✔ Model Training (vanilla finetuning) supporting both Ascend 910 and Atlas 800T A2 machines
-- [x] Acceleration and Memory Reduction
+- ✔ Acceleration and Memory Reduction
-    - [x] Mixed Precision
+    - ✔ Mixed Precision
-    - [x] Graph Mode for Training
+    - ✔ Graph Mode for Training
-    - [x] Recompute
+    - ✔ Recompute

 <div align="center">
 <img src="https://github.com/SamitHuang/mindone/assets/8156835/eb8a19d3-9ce2-4a31-9696-d6a13857e986" width="720" />